theapplegates/sequoia2/tests/data/examples/README.md

     - NOT imported into the cert store.

+- romeo.pgp: A general-purpose certificate for Romeo Montague
+  <romeo@example.org>.

+    - NOT imported into the cert store.

 - document.txt, document.sig: A document, and a detached signatured.

     - `sq sign --detached --signer-file juliet-secret.pgp document.txt > document.sig`